Best Elope Ideas

 Rather, couples can choose to “elope in place,” or have a much smaller, casual format wedding without traveling to an exotic destination or incorporating honeymoon elements into the ceremony itself.

-The Benefits of Having a Micro Wedding
+Benefits of a Micro Wedding

 There are numerous benefits to having a micro wedding.
 Perhaps the most important one is that it is far easier and more affordable to “personalize” a small wedding than a larger one.
 You have far more leeway with venues, menus, and other factors besides.
 You have more freedom to do what you want because you don’t have to accommodate 100 people and coordinate everything around them.